 With that in mind, use plenty of beautiful visuals in your content to capture your reader’s interests quickly, both on site and off.

 #3.
 Power up your post with action words

 You should always use a variety of action words to engage with your audience when crafting your blog posts.

-Use powerful call-to-actions throughout your content, whether you’re asking your readers to share your post on social media, subscribe to your email newsletter or simply to leave you a comment.
+Use effective call-to-actions throughout your content, whether you’re asking your readers to share your post on social media, subscribe to your email newsletter, or simply to leave you a comment.